owlbarn/tutorial/book/optimisation/README.md

 Though still limited by actual problem size, the solution of most linear optimisation problems are already known and provided by off-the-shelf software tools.
 The text book [@boyd2004convex] focuses exclusively on the topic of convex optimisation.

-Compare to linear optimisation, solving *non-linear optimisation* problems can still be very challenging.
-Finding a *global* solution that maximises or minimises the non-linear objective function is often quite time-consuming, even for only a small set of variables.
-Therefore, global optimisation of a non-linear problem is normally only used when it is absolutely necessary.
-For example, if a system pressure test is modelled as an optimisation problem, given a small number of variants in the system, and a global extreme value has to find to test if the system is robust enough.
-Otherwise, a *local* maximum or minimum is normally used instead as an approximation.
-In most engineering applications, a local extreme value is good enough.
-Even though optimisation cannot promise a true extremism, and is easily affected by algorithm parameters and initial guess in iterative algorithms, as a trade-off, local optimisation is much faster and thus still widely used.

 Looking back at [@eq:optimisation:def], if we remove the constraints, it becomes an *unconstrained optimisation* problem.
 If $f$ is convex and differentiable, this problem can be seen as finding the root of the derivative of $f$ so that $f'(x^*) = 0$.
 As for the constrained version, one commonly used type is the *linear programming problem* where all the functions are linear.
 There are also other types of optimisations such as quadratic programming, semi-definite programming, etc.